 Example: U.S. affiliate A has two classes of stock, common and preferred.
 There are 50 shares of common stock outstanding.
 Each common share is entitled to one vote and has an ownership interest in 1 percent of the total owners' equity amount.
 There are 50 shares of preferred stock outstanding.
 Each preferred share has an ownership interest in 1 percent of the total owners' equity amount but has no voting rights.
-Foreign parent B owns all 50 shares of the preferred stock.
+Foreign parent B owns all 50 shares of the common stock.
+U.S. investors own all 50 shares of the preferred stock.
 Since foreign parent B owns all 50 shares of the preferred stock.
 Since foreign parent B owns all 50 shares are owned by U.S. investors, foreign parent B has only a 50 percent equity interest in the owners' equity amount of U.S. affiliate A.